uptonking/note4yaoo/lib-notebook-observablehq-dev-compiler.md

 - runtime.js
   - includes a copy of the Runtime, Standard Library, and Inspector,
   - so that your tarball is self-contained and runs without an Internet connection.
-- index.js
-  - is the default entry point for the notebook package,
-  - and just points to your main notebook definition.
 - README.md
   - includes a link to your notebook on observablehq.com
   - and boilerplate information about how you can use the package.